 The Northrop Grumman Foundation concentrates its philanthropic efforts on increasing access to educational experiences in science, technology, engineering, and mathematics (STEM) for students and teachers.
-Through supporting The Choice Program at UMBC’s Education Program at Benjamin Franklin High School and Excel Academy in Baltimore City, the Northrop Grumman Foundation seeks to enhance the educational experience of Baltimore City students, and create a matriculation pipeline to the University of Maryland, Baltimore County.
+Through supporting The Choice Program at UMBC’s Education Program at Benjamin Franklin High School in Baltimore City, the Northrop Grumman Foundation seeks to enhance the educational experience of Baltimore City students, and create a matriculation pipeline to the University of Maryland, Baltimore County.

 The Starbucks Foundation was created from the Starbucks Coffee Company as part of the company’s commitment to strengthen communities around the globe.
 With firm dedication to nonprofit organizations, the Starbucks Foundation contributes to The Choice Jobs Program to create pathways of opportunity for young people in the Baltimore metropolitan area.
 As the training partner at the Starbucks community store located at 1812 Ashland Avenue in Baltimore, The Choice Program is administering enhanced customer service and barista training to Choice Jobs participants, as they prepare to enter into the work world.

 The Annie E. Casey Foundation, a national foundation that is based in Baltimore, funds programs to create innovate, cost-effective responses to issues that negatively affect children and their families.
 The Annie E. Casey Foundation concentrates its philanthropic efforts in program areas that strengthen families, build stronger communities, and create access to more opportunity.
 As a new partner for The Choice Program at UMBC, the Annie E. Casey Foundation is supporting The Choice Jobs Program in East Baltimore, to create internship opportunities, enhance job training, and remove barriers to employment for young people.